pnkraemer/probdiffeq/docs/dev_docs/creating_example_notebook.md

    - `docs/examples_advanced/example-name.ipynb`
    Choose a meaningful name (e.g., `work-precision-hires`, `demonstrate-calibration`).
 The notebook should run the full example/benchmark and produce its plots.
 Ensure execution time stays well below one minute to keep CI manageable.

    If your example requires external dependencies (e.g., sampling or optimization libraries), place it in `examples_advanced`.
+If it is a benchmark, place it in `examples_benchmarks`.
+Otherwise, place it in
+   `examples_basic`.

 2. **Sync to py:light:**
    Install documentation dependencies and pre-commit hooks if you haven't already: